evangibson/cr_poverty/README.md

 The present repository will address the following:
   - Detail the author's exploration of the given data.
-  - Attempt to tune an alternative PMT model.
+  - Attempts to tune an alternative PMT model.
   - Investigate the PMT as a concept for the betterment of development practices.

 ___